General information for filming in Karelia

-The Republic of Karelia is situated between the Baltic and the White Seas.
+The Republic of Karelia on the map is between the Baltic and the White Seas.
 It has quite an extended territory – around two thirds of the size of UK.
 You will probably have to google the distance to a certain location.
 Although, Karelia’s capital, the city of Petrozavodsk, is 50min flight from St. Petersburg, and 1h 20 min flight from Moscow.

 Among the Karelian forests, you can film the abandoned village of Pegrema.
 It is located on the banks of the Onega lake.
 Once there were several wooden peasant houses and a wooden chapel built in the XVIII c. by Varlaam Hutynsky, a Russian religious leader and saint.
 The hipped roof of the chapel rises lonely above the trees and reflects in the lake’s water.

 On the Valaam island, you can film the main Cathedral of the complex, the Transfiguration Cathedral.
 It was built in the XIX c., abandoned during the early Soviet times and then beautifully restored.
-The temple is richly decorated from the inside and outside, and can berightfully called the real pearl of Valaam.
+The temple has rich decorations from the inside and outside, and can berightfully called the real pearl of Valaam.

-- The open-air Kizhi Museum consists of 89 monuments of Russian northern wooden architecture, churches, peasant’s izbas, saunas, forges, mills, granaries, drying houses, and stables among them.
+- The open-air Kizhi Museum consists of 89 monuments of Russian northern wooden architecture.
+It includes churches, peasant’s izbas, saunas, forges, mills, granaries, drying houses, and stables among them.
 The Kizhi Museum-Reserve shows vividly the life of a Karelian peasant

-- The Konevsky Monastery.
-It is situated on the Konevets island on the banks of the Ladoga lake.
+- The Konevsky Monastery on the Konevets island.
 Founded in the XIV c., the Konevsky Monastery was very popular among the Russian nobility.
-Here you can film not only the architectural ensemble of the monastery but also the ancient pagan sanctuary – the Kon’-Stone (or ‘Horse-Stone’)
+Here you can film the architectural ensemble of the monastery and in addition the ancient pagan sanctuary – the Kon’-Stone (or ‘Horse-Stone’)